 What is a Specialist Orthodontist?

 Just as medical doctors choose to specialise in a particular area of medicine, a dentist will specialise to become an orthodontist.
-They do this by completing a 3 year full-time post graduate study at an accredited university or hospital.
-Dentists may do some courses to extend their knowledge in orthodontics, but they are not a specialist in the field.
+They do this by completing a 3 year full-time post graduate study at an accredited university.
+Dentists may do some courses to extend their knowledge in orthodontics, but they are not a Specialist Orthodontist.

 Don’t Leave Your Smile to Chance

 An orthodontist goes through highly specialised professional training.
 An independent specialist panel will have thoroughly assessed their cases to certify their standard of care.
 In short, a specialist orthodontist is the most highly qualified dental professional to take care of your orthodontic needs.
 Whether it’s a simple teeth straightening process or a more complex issue.

 When you choose a specialist orthodontist, you can rest assured that you are in capable hands.
 You are well on your way to achieving the smile you have always wanted.
 An orthodontist is the best placed professional to advise on the most beneficial and efficient orthodontic treatments, including Invisalign, Braces and Ceramic options.
 Certainly, a specialist will always design a bespoke treatment plan for your unique requirements.